The best scientific minds working together to advance precision medicine

 Headquartered in Montreal, Canada, we have expanded our presence worldwide to better serve our clients and to support global clinical trials.
-We now operate globally with laboratories located in Canada, USA, Belgium, UK, Australia, and China.
+We now operate globally with laboratories located in Canada, USA, Belgium, Australia, and China.

 Enable precision medicine by delivering customized, high quality laboratory services to our partners.